SERVICE-DECLARATION-PROTOCOL

 • The sender knows the secret behind the provider_id identifier.

-• The length of the locators list MUST NOT be longer than 8.
+• The length of the locators list must not be longer than 8.

 • The nonce increases monotonically.